 However, even if you do everything recommended to keep your dog healthy, accidents and illnesses may occur.
 And as your dog ages, they will face an increased risk of developing age-related medical conditions that could require some type of medical treatment.

 Given the increasing price of veterinary care, such developments often cost pet parents more than they expect.
 If your dog injures a paw, for example, it could cost you up to $3,000 in medical bills.
 And this is just for one paw!
 If your pet requires an overnight hospital stay, that could run you $5,000 or more.

 Not only do pet parents often face the stress of caring for a sick or injured dog, footing the bill for unexpected pet health care costs often proves to be a stressful financial burden, too.
-That’s one of many reasons more dog parents are turning to pet insurance companies for help managing pet health care expenses than ever before.
+That’s one of many reasons more dog parents are turning to pet insurance companies like Lemonade Pet Insurance for help managing pet health care expenses than ever before.

 According to a North American Pet Health Insurance Association report, in the United States alone, the number of dogs covered by health insurance jumped a whopping 22 percent in 2020…a far bigger increase than any previous year.

 So how much will it cost you to insure your dog?
 That’s the biggest question most pet parents have about pet health insurance.
 Though health care for dogs can be expensive, it’s important to make sure the monthly cost of insurance fits in your budget, too.
 Luckily, there are many pet health insurance providers to choose from, with plans to fit just about any budget.